Project to Migrate ‘Microsoft Exchange on premise’ to Google in the Cloud

 IT is also planning on replacing our “Mailman” listserv with Google Groups, which is one of the tools that we currently use to send out group emails.

 This migration is tentatively scheduled for May 24, 2019, shortly after the grade submission cutoff date for the spring 2019 semester.
 Unfortunately, IT can’t cutover our @sonoma.edu accounts in a piecemeal fashion.
 IT is investigating and trying to build a plan that includes the possibility of running an automated migration for all SSU users (over the weekend) at once.
 We will communicate the specific changes that you will notice once we undergo testing and create our web-based documentation.

 IT is currently supporting our Exchange system on a server in our data center in Schulz.
 This server is approaching its end-of-life and needs to be retired or replaced.
 While we have replaced the equipment in the past, it only provides 5 more years of use and there is no server replacement funds within the current IT budget.
 Therefore, IT is recommending that we retire this server and move our email, calendaring, and list serves to the Google cloud environment.
 This will be the least expensive solution because we are able to use the Google cloud for no additional cost.
 Our existing cloud spam filtering solution (Edgewave) is expensive and this would allow us to recoup that separate expense as well.
 Additionally, Google would become responsible for automatically providing us with disaster recovery services in the cloud.

 After much analysis, Google was selected as our future provider due to the following benefits:

 - Provided free to higher education institutions

 - Disaster recovery provided by Google

 - Unlimited quotas for email and file storage

-- SPAM filters are included and integrated, so it will be easier to check your spam folder and to report any spam you received that was not automatically blocked, so it can block it next time
+- Spam filters are included and integrated, so it will be easier to check your spam folder and to report any spam you received that was not automatically blocked, to update the spam filter

 - File sharing and online collaboration tools are inclusive and more comprehensive